alexeyabramov12/Java-Basics/README.md

 # Java-Basics

-Task for learning the basics of java
+Tasks for learning the basics of java